avasay/avasay.github.io/_posts/2019-11-19-Use-Repository-Design-Pattern-Model-Controller.markdown

 > Singleton objects are the same for every object and every request (regardless of whether an instance is provided in ConfigureServices)

 I chose to use ```AddScoped``` because it seems a compromise between the other two.
-Transient constantly create services (albeit safer because it minimizes affecting others).
+Transient constantly create services (albeit safer because it minimizes affecting other instances of the service).
 I read that Singletons are not commonly-used.
 Let me know what you think!

 I recommend reading more about dependency injection at **[Dependency injection in ASP.NET Core][dependency-doc]** to understand it a little bit better.